 Phishing attack via bogus Dropbox Login page The Network: A financial firm headquartered in the Midwest U.S. with several hundred servers and workstations.
 The Expectation: Workstations are less critical; most critical data is on their servers.
-The Catch: EventTracker Intrusion Detection inspecting all north/south traffic detects browser traffic from a workstation indicating a phishing attack; a title page says “Dropbox Login Page” but it’s not via https.
-The absence of monitoring at the workstation level limits visibility.
+The Catch: EventTracker Intrusion Detection inspecting all north/south traffic detects browser traffic from a workstation indicating a phishing attack.
+The Netsurion SOC analyst identified a a title page that said “Dropbox Login Page” but it’s not via https.
+The absence of endpoint monitoring at the workstation level limits visibility and potentially exposes the financial organization.
 The Find: The workstation user was potentially a victim of an attempt to harvest credentials for Dropbox via a bogus login page.
 The Fix: Quarantine the workstation and run a deep scan.
 For maximum safety, re-image the hard drive.
-Check the local DNS cache for possible poisoning of dropbox.com.
-If this user has a Dropbox account, they should change their credentials.
-The Lesson: Workstations are often the weakest link and should be monitored.
+Check the local DNS cache for possible poisoning of Dropbox.com.
+If this user has a Dropbox account, s/he should immediately change login credentials.
+The Lesson: Workstation endpoints like laptops and tablets are often the weakest link and should be monitored 24/7/365 by Netsurion’s SOC experts and EventTracker Endpoint Security.
 Attackers establish a beachhead on the least well defended machine in the network and spread laterally from there.